onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 ### HTTP/POST (Back Channel)

-`HTTP/POST` initially sends a post request to the `endpoint` specified in the service, which should imediately return a `f_type: "PollingResponse"`.
+`HTTP/POST` initially sends a post request to the `endpoint` specified in the service, which should immediately return a `f_type: "PollingResponse"`.

 Like `IFRAME/RPC`, `POP/RPC` or `TAB/RPC`, our goal is to eventually get an `APPROVED` or `DECLINED` polling response, and technically this endpoint could return one of those immediately.